 Foodways dominate my research and writing interests in Southern culture, which is ongoing.
-I’ve taken the ‘Cue Pledge, am a certified (by the NC Pork Council) pig pickin’ judge, and if I hadn’t so disliked collards, it’s easy to imagine that I’d never have gotten a tenure track job at ECU: Bill Shepherd first showed me his nitrate copies of “Pitch a Boogie Woogie” because, he said, of how much publicity the little book of collard poems Luke Whisnant and I co-edited in 1984 had generated, and then Keats Sparrow said that it was how things had gone with restoring and re-premiering “Pitch” that convinced him to ask me to launch and edit the North Carolina Literary Review.
+I’ve taken the ‘Cue Pledge, am a certified (by the NC Pork Council) pig pickin’ judge, and if I hadn’t so disliked collards, it’s easy to imagine that I’d never have gotten a tenure track job at ECU: Bill Shepherd first showed me his nitrate copies of “Pitch a Boogie Woogie” because, he said, of how much publicity Leaves of Greens: The Collard Poems, which Luke Whisnant and I co-edited in 1984, had generated, and then Keats Sparrow said that it was how things had gone with restoring and re-premiering “Pitch” that convinced him to ask me to launch and edit the North Carolina Literary Review.

 That summer running up to the annual Collard Festival in Ayden, we did lots of interviews with local media as well as Canadian National Radio and NPR, as a kind of good guy/bad guy on collards: Luke loved them, and most of the poets sang their praises.
 But we got some pretty powerful anti-collards poems, too, and I was their champion.
 We offered Fred Chappell $10 to write a collard poem for us, and of course he obliged, and then when the Wall Street Journal asked him if he could recite it, he said sure, and made up a new poem on the spot.
 USA Today and the International Herald Tribune ran stories on our project but both neglected to indicate a $1 entry fee was required, so Luke and I wound up covering for enough poets that we were able to give $100 to the winner, Harvey Estes; $50 to runner-up Rose White; and $25 third-place to Ayden resident Shirley Dennis, who with husband Bum ran the legendary Ayden eatery Bum’s Restaurant that provided all the heirloom collards for the festival vendors and its popular eating competition.
 In all, we received over 500 entries, from most of the United States and several European countries.
 A couple of school classes took to the task, and the summer of 1984, it seemed, was full of collards.